Breakthrough/PySceneDetect/manual/cli/config_file.rst

  * Mac:
      * ``~/Library/Preferences/PySceneDetect/scenedetect.cfg``

-Run `scenedetect help` to see the exact path on your system which will be used (it will be listed under the help text for the ``-c``/``--config`` option).
-You can right-click and save the above scenedetect.cfg template into one of these locations to get started.

-Specifying a config file path using ``-c``/``--config`` overrides the user config file.
-Specifying values on the command line will override those values in the config file.
+Run `scenedetect help` to see the exact path on your system which will be used.
+You can also specify the direct path to a config file using the ``-c``/``--config`` argument.
+Values set on the command line take precedence over those set in the config file.

 The syntax of a configuration file is: